kianmeng/webservice-pokemon/README.md

 ### cache

-The cache directory of the HTTP reponses.
+The cache directory of the HTTP responses.
 By default, all cached data is stored as files in /tmp/cache/.

     # Default cache engine is file-based storage.